johnpcarter/c8yPhilipsHueAgent/README.md

 Login in to your Cumulocity tenant and select the "Administration" app, then from the left hand side menu "Applications", "Own Applications" and then click "Add application".
 Choose "Upload microservice"and select the zip that you created before.

-Alternatively you can upload the image from the command line using the 'cumulocity-microservice.sh' script with
+Alternatively you can upload the image from the command line using the 'cumulocity-microservice.sh' script that is provided in the c8yConnector resources directory that you copied earlier;

-*$ ./cumulocity-microservice.sh deploy -n philips-hue-agent -u <YOUR_LOGIN> -p <YOUR_PASSWORD> -d https://www.cumulocity.com -te <TENANT_ID>*
+*$ ./cumulocity-microservice.sh deploy -n philips-hue -u <YOUR_LOGIN> -p <YOUR_PASSWORD> -d https://www.cumulocity.com -te <TENANT_ID>*

 Once uploaded, make sure that you subscribe to the app in order to start it up and activate it.